aymenfurter/azure-chat-with-your-photos-demo/README.md

 2. Run `azd auth login`
 3. Put the photos you want to index in the `./data` folder
 4. Run `azd up`
-5. Make sure to select 'westus' as the region.
+5. Make sure to select a region with quota available for GPT-4-Vision. (e.g. 'switzerlandnorth' at the of writing) as the region.

 The current indexing process is suboptimal.
 During my evaluation, the system could only handle an approximate rate of 300 images hourly.